lsst-sitcom/sitcomtn-037/index.rst

 FAFF-REQ-0051
 ^^^^^^^^^^^^^
-**Specification:** The Rapid Analysis of images shall maintain the same cadence as the telescope visits.
+**Specification:** The Rapid Analysis of images shall maintain or exceed the same cadence as the standard 30s telescope visits.

 **Rationale:** The data reduction and analysis must not fall behind the data being taken.
 Frames should not be skipped in order to catch up.